ColmKennedy/Titanic-Kaggle/README.md

 6. Prediction

 Contents:
-* eda.ipynb - Exploratory Data Analysis Notebook
+* eda.ipynb - Exploratory Data Analysis Notebook (EDA).
+Contains all EDA, will later be merged with scikit_workflow to create one project notebook.
+Currently in a drafting stage.
-* preprocessing.ipynb - Using information from EDA, cleans data, feature engineering
+* preprocessing.ipynb - Using information from EDA, cleans data, feature engineering.
+This is a first draft of scikit_workflow.
+* scikit_workflow.ipynb - Creates a baseline model with no feature engineering.
+This is a draft of changing my workflow to use pipelines in sklearn.
+This is meant to be a more streamlined, second iteration, of the notebook: preprocessing.ipynb.
+This will later be merged with eda.ipynb to create one whole analysis/prediction project.